kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 ### Step 5: Run a pipeline

 1. After a pipeline is created, it displays in the list below.
-The **Sync Status** colume shows the synchronization result between KubeSphere and Jenkins, and you can see the icon of **Success** if the synchronization is successful.
 Click it to go to its detail page.

    ![pipeline-list](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-a-jenkinsfile/pipeline-list.jpg)